Peggy Fleming was 19 years old when she won a gold medal in ladies figure skating at the Grenoble 1968 Olympic Winter Games.

 Eric Heiden’s feat of sweeping all of the speedskating races in a single Olympic Winter Games has never been matched.

 Eric Heiden delivered the Olympic Oath at the start of the Lake Placid 1980 Olympic Winter Games.
 Then the speed skater from Madison, Wisconsin, delivered one of the most impressive athletic performances ever.

 Heiden won the gold medal at all five distances in which races were held, from the 500-meter sprint to the grueling 10,000-meter race over a nine-day stretch.
 He set four Olympic records and one world record.

-After several Winter Olympic disappointments and near-misses, Dan Jansen finally won a gold medal in the 1,000-meter race at the Lillehammer 1994 Winter Olympic Games.
+After several Olympic Winter Games disappointments and near-misses, Dan Jansen finally won a gold medal in the 1,000-meter race at the Lillehammer 1994 Olympic Winter Games.

 Jansen was chosen by his fellow Olympians to carry the American flag at the Closing Ceremony and later that year he would win the James E. Sullivan Award, presented to nation’s top amateur athlete.

 While he had wrapped up a gold medal in the halfpipe at the Vancouver 2010 Olympic Winter Games, snowboarder Shaun White wanted to make a lasting impression with his final run.

 Snowboarder Shaun White’s score on his first run was good enough to clinch the gold medal in the halfpipe at the Vancouver 2010 Olympic Winter Games.
 But the floppy redhead from San Diego wanted to make his second — and final — run memorable.